CT Scan of the Chest

 dye.
 Tell your healthcare provider if you have ever had a reaction to any contrast

-dye, or if you’ve had any kidney problems.
+dye, or if you have had any kidney problems.

 If you have kidney failure or other kidney problems, tell your healthcare provider.